How to avoid prostate cancer or decrease the risk that it will appear

 Get rid of risk factors for prostate cancer

-It is unclear whether undertaking vasectomy or using finasteride (medicine for alopecia) may be related to the occurrence of this cancer.
+It is not clear whether vasectomy and finasteride (a medicine for alopecia) may also be associated with the appearance of this type of cancer.

 More information on prostate cancer.